 CONSERVATION AND DISPLAY

-My professional interest is finding resourceful, sustainable and minimally invasive solutions for the display, renewal, and inclusive custodianship of material culture, and in facilitating safe access to collections.
+My professional interest is finding resourceful, sustainable and minimally invasive solutions to facilitate safe, multi-sensory access and inclusive custodianship for all forms of material heritage.

 Reducing pesticide residues, active mold and evidence of water damage on a wooden shield, 2022